-2025 School Theme: Decoding the Universe – Exploring the unknown with nature's hidden langage
+2025 School Theme: Decoding the Universe – Exploring the unknown with nature's hidden language

 The Australian Science Teachers Association(ASTA) is thrilled to announce that the Schools theme for National Science Week 2025 is ‘Decoding the Universe – Exploring the unknown with nature’s hidden language.’
 This theme invites students and teachers across Australia to delve into the mysteries of the Universe by exploring the fundamental languages of nature, including mathematics and the groundbreaking field of quantum science.